chiabingxuan/DSA3101-Group-Project/README.md

 - 6 outliers removed for `year`
 - 1 outlier removed for `trips_per_day`

+### 4.3 Synthetic Data Generation

+In preparation for Modeling, a substantial amount of data is required for training machine learning models effectively, thus we will conduct the following synthetic data generation methods to augment our dataset.

+1. We will perform a 80-20 train-test split to generate synthetic data for both the training and test sets separately to prevent data leakage.

+2. Synthetic Minority Over-sampling Technique for Nominal and Continuous (SMOTE-NC)

+   - We chose to use SMOTE-NC as it accomodates datasets containing both nominal and continuous variables, thus ideal for our dataset which contains both types of variables.
+In contrast, SMOTE can only handle continuous features.
+   - Our dataset `cleaned_trip_data.csv` is imbalanced for the `major` variable, where the highest count in the training set is 95 for "data science and analytics" while lowest is 8 for "architecture" and "industrial systems engineering".
+Therefore we need to conduct over-sampling as mentioned in 4.2.
+   - We will apply SMOTE-NC `smote.py` on the train set to balance the `major` variable, resulting in a balanced sample of 95 counts for each major in `major`.
+   - The balanced sample dataset is saved as `train_trip_data_after_smote.csv`
+   - Some important points to take note:
+     - We combined `start`, `end`, `bus_num` into a single `trip` column.
+This approach prevents SMOTE-NC from individually generating synthetic data for each column, which may result in the case where the `start` and `end` being the same which is not logical for a person taking the bus.
+     - We decomposed `date` and `time` into its numerical components: day, month, year, hour, and minute, so that it can be processed by SMOTE-NC as it cannot directly process datetime type values.

+3. Synthetic Data Vault (SDV)

+   - After `major` classes are balanced, we can proceed with using SDV to increase the size of our dataset.
+   - We adopted the Gaussian Copula model to help us create realistic synthetic samples that are characteristically close to the original dataset.
+   - We will apply SDV onto the train set after SMOTE-NC has been done `train_trip_data_after_smote.csv` and onto the test set `test_trip_data_before_sdv.csv`
+   - Overall train dataset: `train_trip_data_after_sdv.csv`
+   - Overall test dataset: `test_trip_data_after_sdv.csv`

+4. Further notes
+   - We did not implement SMOTE-NC onto the test dataset as after the 80-20 train-test split, it resulted in some majors in `major` column having less than 5 counts.
+This prevents us from oversampling the test dataset to balance the majors as the model parameter was set to `k_neighbors = 5` for the train set.
+Decreasing the `k_neighbors` is not feasible as it may lead to overfitting.
+   - Thus we only used SDV to generate synthetic data for test dataset, while both SMOTE-NC and SDV were used for train dataset.

 ## 5. Modeling

 ### 5.1 Subgroup A: User Behavior and Satisfaction